 Why you'll love this recipe

 Eggplant.
-No need for additional preparation to the eggplant because it'll be bathed in the teriyaki flavours which will provide the softness and sweetness without the bitterness that eggplant can sometimes have.
+No need for additional preparation to the eggplant unlike dishes like my eggplant pumpkin lasagne because it'll be bathed in the teriyaki flavours which will provide the softness and sweetness without the bitterness that eggplant can sometimes have.

 Brown sugar and maple syrup.
 These give the teriyaki sauce the balance of sweetness it needs.
 I don't suggest removing the brown sugar as it helps to caramelise the eggplant, but you can substitute maple syrup for honey (or additional brown sugar).